 ECHA notes that the registration dossier does not contain study records or adaptataions according to Column 2 of Annex VIII, Section 8.4.3. or according to Annex XI for this endpoint.
-Adequate information on in vitro gene mutation in mammalian cells will however need to be present in the technical dossier for the registered substance to meet this information requirement provided that the studies requested under [1] and [2] have negative results.
+Adequate information on in vitro gene mutation in mammalian cells will however need to be present in the technical dossier for the registered substance to meet this information requirement provided that the studies requested under [1] has a negative result.
 ECHA set the deadline for provision of the information to allow for sequential testing.